Constellation-Labs/documentation-hub/validate/automated/install/nodectlInstallP122.md

 *MainNet 1.0 Node Operators, this is **not** your MainNet 1.0 Node alias; rather, it is your **wallet's** alias*
 :::

 Constellation Network requires that you provide an alias for your `p12 file`.
-This alias is important, and should also not be forgotten.
+This alias is important, and should be added to your [notes](/validate/resources/nodectlNotes) and not be forgotten.

 <MacWindow>
   Please create a simple name to help you remember your<br />